byodd/computer-science-notes/Cybersecurity/Intro To CyberSecurity/Careers in Cybersecurity.md

 # Incident Responder
 > Identifies and mitigates attacks whilst an attackers operations are still unfolding

-This is often a highly pressurised position with assessments and responses required in real-time, as attacks are unfolding.
-Incident response metrics include MTTD, MTTA, and MTTR - the meantime to detect, acknowledge, and recover (from attacks.)
-The aim is to achieve a swift and effective response, retain financial standing and avoid negative breach implications.
 ### Responsibilities
 - Developing and adopting a thorough, actionable incident response plan
 - Maintaining strong security best practices and supporting incident response measures